-- 1 Select the objects. - 2 Click Object Align and distribute Align and distribute. - 3 In the Align area of the docker, click one of the following buttons to use an object edge or center for aligning. - Align left 🔚 to align the left edges of objects - Align center horizontally 🙀 to align object centers along a vertical axis - Align right 🗐 to align the right edges of objects - Align top III to align the top edges of objects - Align center vertically 🕞 to align object centers along a horizontal axis - Align bottom to align the bottom edges of objects - To align objects from their outlines, click the Outline button - 4 In the Align objects to area, perform any of the following tasks.
+- Select the objects. - Click Object Align and distribute Align and distribute. - In the Align area of the docker, click one of the following buttons to use an object edge or center for aligning. - Align left = to align the left edges of objects - \ Align center horizontally 📮 to align object centers along a vertical axis - ullet Align right ullet to align the right edges of objects - Align top \\\\\ to align the top edges of objects - $^{ullet}$ Align center vertically $-\frac{\Pi}{\Pi}$ to align object centers along a horizontal axis - lacktriangle Align bottom $\begin{tabular}{ll} \blacksquare \begin{tabular}{ll} -- \begin{tabular}$

+To align objects from their outlines, click the Outline button

+In the Align objects to area, perform any of the following tasks.
-Do the following

-Click the Active objects button .

-If you select the objects one at a time, the last object selected is the reference point for aligning the other objects.
+То Do the following Align an object with a specific object Click the Active objects button If you select the objects one at a time, the last object selected is the reference point for aligning the other objects.
 If you marquee select the objects, the object that is positioned in the upper-left corner of the selection is used as a reference point.

-Click the Page edge button .

-Click the Page center button .

-To align the center of the object with the page center, make sure

-that the Align center horizontally button 🙀 and Align center

-vertically button 🔐 in the Align area are enabled.
+Align an object with the page edge Click the Page edge button Align an object with the page center Click the Page center button To align the center of the object with the page center, make sure that the Align center horizontally button 📮 and Align center vertically button in the Align area are enabled.

-Click the Grid button .

-Click the Specified point button 📑, and type values in the

-Specify coordinates boxes.